fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ```

-`handle` is simliar  to `exceptionlly` but lets you deal with either the exception or the value in a single  stage with a Java function that takes two parameter.
+`handle` is similar  to `exceptionally` but lets you deal with either the exception or the value in a single stage with a Java function that takes two parameters.
 In the case of success the exception value will be null and in the case of an exception the value will be null.

 ```
 	Flow fl = Flows.currentFlow();